 In this tutorial, we will show you how to install Atom Text Editor on Linux Mint 20.
-For those of you who didn’t know, Atom is an open-source, cross-platform, feature enriched text editor developed by Github.
-Atom has attractive features like cross-platform editing, built-in package manager, smart auto-completion, file-system browser, and many more.
+For those of you who didn’t know, Atom is an open-source, cross-platform, feature-enriched text editor developed by GitHub.
+Atom has attractive features like cross-platform editing, a built-in package manager, smart auto-completion, a file-system browser, and many more.
 Apart from features, its beautiful sleek design makes it one of the best text editors for developers.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of Atom Text Editor on a Linux Mint 20 (Ulyana).
+I will show you the step-by-step installation of Atom Text Editor on a Linux Mint 20 (Ulyana).